graysurf/zsh-kit/docs/git-scope.md

-# 📂 Gscope: Git Scope Viewers
+# 📂 git-scope: Git Scope Viewers

-Gscope is a collection of tree-based Git viewers for inspecting your working directory by status category.
+git-scope is a collection of tree-based Git viewers for inspecting your working directory by status category.
 It helps you understand what has changed, what is staged, and what remains untracked, using visual hierarchy.

 ---